Heat Pump FAQs

 We've written a more in depth guide to switching to a heat pump from an oil boiler here.

-How do I pay for my heat pump?
+How can I pay for a heat pump installation?

 As part of your home assessment, we'll check your eligibility for a government grant.
 In England, Wales and Scotland most households are eligible for a £7,500 grant when installing an air-to-water heat pump.
 You can find out more about the Boiler Upgrade Scheme on the government website.